 The huge machine settled gently on the edge of the field where I was now standing.
-The side door opened, steps dropped towards the ground and there bathed in the brightness of the powerful African sun was the President.
+The side door would open, steps dropped towards the ground and there bathed in the brightness of the powerful African sun would be the President.
 He would have been resplendent in his army uniform with its many badges of honour, most of which he had generously bestowed upon himself.

 As he swaggered off towards his house the President would give the soldiers the nod to complete the grizerly task of dispensing with all those who might oppose him.
-The sounds of the soldiers’ repetitious rifle shots echoed across the fields to the distant mountains of The Congo but no one in the world was listening.
+The sounds of the soldiers’ repetitious rifle shots would have echoed across the fields to the distant mountains of The Congo, but no one in the world was listening.

 In order to show the benevolent side to his twisted nature Idi Amin would often interrupt the shooting proceedings to ask a prisoner what he felt was needed in the area.
 Responses such as a hospital or school were often built and generally within a short period of time.
 As a rule, the prisoner making the suggestion never survived long enough to see the outcome.

 Invited to cross the field to see this small monument, I hesitated.
-I was reluctant to walk across this hallowed ground.
+I was reluctant to walk across this hallowed ground, so walked around it.
 While the blood of so many innocent victims has long since leached into the red soil, Bomber Ground remains a holy place.
-So much so that the local residents have vowed nothing will ever be built here.
+So much so, that the local residents have vowed nothing will ever be built here.

 I’m Peter Mack and that’s how it is.